 1. No more hangovers.

 Hangovers are easily one of the worst parts of drinking.
-After dehydrating and forcing your body to process large quantities of ethanol, it spends much of the following day recovering.
+Drinking alcohol can cause dehydration while forcing the body to process large quantities of ethanol, especially if a person is a heavy drinker.
+It then spends much of the following day recovering.
 This recovery period is what you refer to as a hangover.
-After quitting alcohol addiction, you will never deal with another hangover again.
+After quitting alcohol addiction and trying detox and alcohol treatment, you will never deal with another hangover again.

 2. More free time.

 Most people who live with an alcohol use disorder spend nearly all of their time either drinking or thinking about drinking.
+Entire days can be planned around when they can have their next glasses of wine.
 When you remove alcohol from the equation, you suddenly realize how much time you free up by not drinking.
 You can participate in the hobbies and activities you used to love, all with a clear head!

 3. No more wasting money.